Azure-Samples/ms-identity-java-webapi/README.md

 This sample demonstrates a Java web application calling a downstream Web API, which in turn calls the [Microsoft Graph](https://graph.microsoft.com) using an [access token](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens) obtained using the [on-behalf-of](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) flow.
 All these are secured using the [Microsoft identity platform (formerly Azure Active Directory for developers)](https://docs.microsoft.com/en-us/azure/active-directory/develop/).

 1. The Java web application uses the [Microsoft Authentication Library for Java (MSAL4J)](https://github.com/AzureAD/microsoft-authentication-library-for-java) to obtain an Access token the Microsoft identity platform for the authenticated user.
-2. The access token is then used as a bearer token to authorize the caller in the ASP.NET Web API and then subsequently for Microsoft Graph API.
+2. The access token is then used as a bearer token to authorize the caller in the Java Web API and then subsequently for Microsoft Graph API.

 The flow is as follows: